ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/_index.md

 ---
-title: Build an Android chat app with LLaMA, ExecuTorch, and XNNPACK
+title: Build an Android chat app with Llama, ExecuTorch, and XNNPACK

 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for software developers interested in learning how to build an Android chat app with LLaMA and ExecuTorch.
+who_is_this_for: This is an introductory topic for software developers interested in learning how to build an Android chat app with Llama and ExecuTorch.

 learning_objectives:
     - Set up an ExecuTorch development environment.
     - Understand how ExecuTorch uses XNNPACK kernels to accelerate performance on Arm-based platforms.
     - Understand how 4-bit groupwise PTQ quantization reduces model size without significantly sacrificing model accuracy.
-    - Build and run various LLaMA models using ExecuTorch on your development machine.
+    - Build and run various Llama models using ExecuTorch on your development machine.
-    - Build and run an Android Chat app with different LLaMA models using ExecuTorch on an Arm-based smartphone.
+    - Build and run an Android Chat app with different Llama models using ExecuTorch on an Arm-based smartphone.

 prerequisites: